convissor/ubuntu_laptop_installation/readme.md

 Installation
 =============

-* Put USB drive in new computer
+* Take the USB drive from the "Prepare Installation Media" step, above, and put it in the new computer
 * Hit the power button to turn the machine on

 The following three steps are described for a Lenovo laptops in 2012.
 If